Top Pieces Of Advice For Email Account Hacking

 Other Jurisdictions

 Most developed nations have similar laws.
-Even in countries with weaker cybercrime laws, accessing email accounts without authorization typically violates general fraud, theft, or privacy statutes.
+Even in countries with weaker cybercrime laws, any attempt to hack email accounts without authorization typically violates general fraud, theft, or privacy statutes.

 Relationship and Employment Contexts